RDCH106/Keyboard2Xinput/README.md

 ## Usage
 Run Keyboard2XinputGui.exe.
 An icon should appear in the Windows System tray; There is no main window.
 By right-clicking the icon, you can toggle key interception, see the about box and exit the program.

 By default, the program looks for a file named *mapping.ini* in the same folder.
-This behavior can be chnaged by giving the path of your mapping file to the programe as a parameter.
+This behavior can be changed by giving the path of your mapping file to the program as a parameter.

 ## Troubleshooting
 A file named k2x.log should be created each time the program runs.
 It contains detailed information on the keys pressed (even if they're not mapped).